The 20 Best Olivopontocerebellar Atrophy Doctors Near Me

 Elite in Olivopontocerebellar Atrophy

-Kinya Ishikawa practices in Yushima, Japan.
+Kinya Ishikawa practices practicing medicine in Tokyo, Japan.
 Ms. Ishikawa is rated as an Elite expert by MediFind in the treatment of Olivopontocerebellar Atrophy.
-Her top areas of expertise are Spinocerebellar Ataxia Type 31, Olivopontocerebellar Atrophy, Spinocerebellar Ataxia, and Acute Cerebellar Ataxia.
+She is also highly rated in 13 other conditions, according to our data.
+Her clinical expertise encompasses Spinocerebellar Ataxia Type 31, Olivopontocerebellar Atrophy, Spinocerebellar Ataxia, and Acute Cerebellar Ataxia.

 Elite in Olivopontocerebellar Atrophy